LouisOuellet/combine-pdf/README.md

 # PHP PDF
-PHP application to combine multiple PDF files into one
+PHP application to combine multiple PDF files into one.
+It also support compressions if your receiver does not support files above a certain size.
+This application does not yet support Compact PDF.
+It uses different techniques to reduce the size of your PDF file such as removing all OCR and converting all pages to simple images.

+## Planned

+ - Adding OCR using TesseractOCR.
+ - Adding support for OCR templates.
+ - Adding support for document type recognition.

 ## Content

- - combine.php : a PHP script that reads an IMAP mailbox and combine all PDF(x) and send them back combined.
+ - service.php : a PHP script that reads an IMAP mailbox and combine all PDF(x) and send them back combined.
  - service : a BASH script that executes combine.php in a loop.
  - init : a SHELL script to be placed in /etc/init.d/ to launch the service script in the background.
  - settings.json : A JSON file that stores all scripts settings